deployKF/website/content/guides/getting-started.md

 ??? info "ARM64 Support"

+    Currently, deployKF only supports `x86_64` architecture clusters.

     The next minor version of deployKF (`v0.2.0`) should have native `ARM64` for all core components.
     However, some upstream apps like _Kubeflow Pipelines_ will need extra work to be production ready ([`#10309`](https://github.com/kubeflow/pipelines/issues/10309), [`#10308`](https://github.com/kubeflow/pipelines/issues/10308)).

+??? info "Air-Gapped Clusters"

+    deployKF can be used in offline and air-gapped clusters, but there are additional steps required.

+    Please see the [Air-Gapped Clusters](./platform/offline.md) guide for more information.

-??? info "Other Service Types"
+??? config "Override Service Type"

-    For real-world usage, you should review the [Expose Gateway and configure HTTPS](./platform/deploykf-gateway.md) guide.

-    To use a different service type, you can override the `deploykf_core.deploykf_istio_gateway.gatewayService.type` value:
+    By default, deployKF uses a `LoadBalancer` service type for the gateway.

+    If you do not want this, you may override the service type to `ClusterIP` by setting the following value:

     ```yaml
     deploykf_core:
       deploykf_istio_gateway:
         gatewayService:
-          type: "NodePort" # or "ClusterIP"
+          type: "ClusterIP"
     ```

+    However, for real-world usage, you should review the [Expose the Gateway Service](./platform/deploykf-gateway.md#expose-the-gateway-service) guide.

-??? info "Default StorageClass"
+??? config "Override Default StorageClass"

+    By default, deployKF requires a __default StorageClass__ that supports the `ReadWriteOnce` access mode.

     If you do NOT have a compatible default StorageClass, you might consider the following options: